14 Data transformation

 14.1 The idea: verbs for data

 A dplyr verb takes a data frame and returns a data frame.
-The data frame goes in first, the result comes out the same shape (a data frame), and nothing else changes.
-Every verb does one thing:
+The data frame goes in first, the result comes out the same shape, and nothing else changes.
+Five verbs cover most of what you need:

 • filter() keeps rows that match a condition.